MartinCerny-awin/loopback-redux-react-boilerplate/README.md

 # loopback-redux-react-boilerplate

-A boilerplate for a Redux-React application using LoopBack
+A boilerplate for a Redux-React application using LoopBack forked from https://github.com/tngan/loopback-redux-react-boilerplate

 ### Get Started
 - **Clone this repository or use npm**